Women in comedy: Amy Schumer

 Amy Schumer is a female comedian from the United States, and was the highest paid entertainer in her field in 2016.
 She has been one of the most successful female comedians of all time, appealing to a wide audience of both men and women.
 Schumer is most well known for her movie Trainwreck (2015) and her Comedy Central show, Inside Amy Schumer.
 In 2015, she was named one of Time Magazine's most influential people.
 Her comedy is often focused on gender politics, touching on the issues that women face throughout their lives.
 One of her most famous skits centers around women not being able to accept compliments, resulting in escalating forms of self-deprecation - culminating in mass suicide, rather than accepting the compliment.

 Schumer has used her influence and time in the spotlight for a great deal of good as well.
 In addition to joking about gender politics in her skits, she has made more serious comments about gender norms in both advertisement campaigns and in her movies.
 When promoting her 2015 HBO special Schumer appeared on billboards looking rather masculine, with text next to her saying “She’s a lady,” poking fun at the expectations she is supposed to follow both with her looks and personality as a woman.
 Schumer has also openly been an advocate for gun control, especially after there was a fatal shooting at a showing of her movie Trainwreck.

+Amy Poehler

+Amy Poehler is an actress, producer, writer, and comedian known for her notable TV appearances including her role starring as Leslie Knope on Parks and Recreation and her time as a regularly featured performer on Saturday Night Live.
+Amy first became involved with sketch comedy as a member of My Mother's Flea Bag comedy group at Boston College.
+Poehler is highly decorated within the comedy world.
+In 2011, Poehler received Variety Magazine's Power of Comedy Award and in 2015, Poehler was honored with a star on the Hollywood Walk of Fame.
+(For a full list of Poehler's awards, see List of awards and nominations received by Amy Poehler.)

+An addition to being significant for her performing career, Amy Poehler is also significant in that she is the only female founding member of the Upright Citizens Brigade.
+UCB is a comedy institution and training center at which a number of prominent comedians have trained and performed including Ed Helms, Aziz Ansari, Nick Kroll, Donald Glover, Aubrey Plaza, and Kate McKinnon.